-(1) If proposed by the University Executive Board, the Senate shall appoint an ombudsperson and his or her deputy.
-The deputy shall take the place of the ombudsperson if he or she is unable to attend or is biased.
-The appointment of the ombudsperson and his or her deputy shall be for three years.
-Reappointment is possible.
+- (1) If proposed by the University Executive Board, the Senate shall appoint an ombudsperson and their deputy.
+The deputy shall take the place of the ombudsperson if they are unable to fulfill their duties or are biased.
+The appointment of the ombudsperson and their deputy shall be for three years.
+A one-time reappointment is possible. - (2) TU Dresden shall take sufficient care to ensure that the ombudsperson is known at the institution.

-- (2) TU Dresden shall take sufficient care to ensure that the ombudsperson is known at the institution. - (3) The ombudsperson is the contact person, advisor, and mediator in all cases of suspected scientific misconduct.
-If necessary, he or she will be supported by the Review Board for Scientific Misconduct. - (4) The ombudsperson shall report annually to the Senate on his or her activities.
-This may include recommendations on how to deal with scientific misconduct. - (5) The ombudsperson shall maintain a regular exchange with the confidential counsellors of the faculties (§ 12), the Review Board for Scientific Misconduct (§ 15) as well as the other advisory bodies of TU Dresden.
-Conflict cases that are not related to scientific misconduct can be forwarded confidentially to the responsible offices of TU Dresden (e.g., Personnel Representation Council; conflict mediator of the Graduate Academy, psychosocial counselling, etc.) with the consent of the informant. - (6) Scientists with personal integrity and management experience shall be selected for the office of ombudsperson and for the office of deputy ombudsperson.
+- (3) The ombudsperson is the contact person, advisor, and mediator in all cases of suspected scientific misconduct.
+The ombudsperson is supported, if necessary, by the Office for Good Scientific Practice. - (4) The ombudsperson shall report annually to the Senate on their activities.
+This may include recommendations on how to deal with scientific misconduct. - (5) The ombudsperson shall maintain a regular exchange with the confidential counselors of the faculties (§ 12), the Review Board for Scientific Misconduct (§ 15) as well as the other advisory bodies of TU Dresden.
+Conflict cases that are not related to scientific misconduct can be forwarded confidentially to the responsible TU Dresden offices (e.g., Personnel Representation Council, the Graduate Academy's Conflict Mediator; Personnel Representation Office,) with the consent of the informant. - (6) Scientists with personal integrity and management experience shall be selected for the office of ombudsperson and for the office of deputy ombudsperson.
 They perform this task independently.
-In order to avoid conflicts of interest, persons who (still) hold an active management position at TU Dresden should generally not be selected for this task. - (7) Every member and all staff of TU Dresden have the right to speak to the ombudsperson personally in a timely manner.
+In order to avoid conflicts of interest, as a rule no persons are to be selected for this task who (still) hold an active management function at TU Dresden; the parallel exercise of a central management function (member of the University Executive Board, Dean or others) at the University is excluded. - (7) Every member and all staff of TU Dresden have the right to speak to the ombudsperson personally in a timely manner.
+As an alternative to the TU Dresden ombudsperson, the national body "Ombudsman for Science" set up by the German Research Foundation (DFG) can also be called upon.